leadpony/justify-examples/README.md

 The following tools are required to build and run the examples in this repository.

-* JDK 8, 9, 10, 11, or 12.
+* JDK 9 or higher
 * One of the following build tools
   * [Apache Maven] 3.6.0 or higher
   * [Gradle] 5.6.2 or higher

 ### Downloading Examples

+All of the examples can be downloaded from [Releases Page](https://github.com/leadpony/justify-examples/releases/).

-#### Justify version 2.x
+#### _For Justify 2.x users_

-All of the examples for Justify version 2.x can be downloaded from [Release Page](https://github.com/leadpony/justify-examples/releases/tag/v2.1.0).
+Previously released examples for Justify version 2.x can be downloaded from [here](https://github.com/leadpony/justify-examples/releases/tag/v2.1.0).

 ### Building Examples